MaluWhoo/Frontend-Mentor-Recipe-page/README.md

 ### What I learned

 This challenge helped me reinforce the importance of semantic HTML.
-I practiced using elements like <main>, <ul>, <ol>, and <strong> to structure content clearly and meaningfully.
+I practiced using elements like main, ul, ol, and <strong> to structure content clearly and meaningfully.
 I also styled the layout using custom CSS, focusing on visual hierarchy and spacing.

 Although I didn’t use elements like section, table, or hr, I found creative ways to achieve the same visual results using styled <div>s.
 I'm still learning how to make layouts fully responsive, and this project gave me a good opportunity to experiment with media queries and mobile-first design.
 To see how you can add code snippets, see below: